yashbhutwala/polaris-contrib/blackduck/raw_yaml_example/README.md

+This is not officially supported installation path, but rather, an example for advanced kubernetes users of blackduck.

 # Raw yaml installation example

 You can use the raw yamls in this repository to install a hub.

+If you want to update this example with a different base yaml froma  more recent release, you can grab the latest YAMLs from https://github.com/blackducksoftware/releases/.

 This is meant as an example for advanced users who want to operationalized blackduck.